 A person with active TB disease usually feels unwell and has symptoms.
-TB lung disease is contagious and is spread by coughing, singing, sneezing and speaking.
+Active TB disease in the lungs is contagious and is spread by coughing, singing, sneezing, and speaking.
+People with active TB disease may have an abnormal chest x-ray and positive lab tests for TB.

 People who have latent TB infection do not feel sick and have no symptoms.
-The TB germs in their body are in a dormant (inactive) state.
-People with latent TB infection usually have an abnormal chest x-ray and positive lab tests on sputum.
+The TB germs in their body are in a “latent” state (dormant, inactive, or sleeping).
+People with latent TB infection will usually have a positive skin test (TST) and usually have a normal chest x-ray and negative lab tests.
 Latent TB infection is not contagious and does not spread to other people.
-About 5-10% of people with latent TB develop TB disease.
+About 5-10% of people with latent TB infection go on to develop TB disease.

 - Tuberculosis (Government of Canada)